 While united in their commitment to Jesus Christ, educational excellence and the Presbyterian Church (U.S.A.), your theological schools differ in significant ways.
 The links below provide profiles of the individual seminaries, summarizing what each school can offer persons seeking to enhance their preparation for ministry in the church of Jesus Christ.

-For more information about a particular PC(USA) theological seminary, contact the Office of Theological Education or visit the school’s Web site.
+For more information about a particular PC(USA) theological seminary, follow the links below to visit the school’s Web site.

 Austin Presbyterian Theological Seminary | Austin, Texas

 Johnson C. Smith Theological Seminary | Atlanta, Georgia

 Pittsburgh Theological Seminary | Pittsburgh, Pennsylvania

 Princeton Theological Seminary | Princeton, New Jersey

 San Francisco Theological Seminary | San Anselmo, California

 Evangelical Seminary of Puerto Rico | San Juan, Puerto Rico